 DID YOU KNOW?

 The Leaning Tower isn’t the only ‘leaning’ edifice in Pisa.
 This is due to the terrain which is mostly made up of clay and water.
-If you look carefully you’ll see that the bell tower of the Church of San Nicola has begun to lean too.
+If you look carefully you’ll see that the bell tower of the Church of San Nicola leans, and the Baptistery has a small tilt as well.